TimoCodez/awesome-repos-and-resources/docs/index.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 Welcome to this curated collection of awesome repositories on GitHub!
 This comprehensive guide is designed for developers, aspiring programmers, and anyone interested in exploring the vast world of open-source software.
 Our list covers programming languages, frameworks, data science, DevOps, and more, offering valuable resources for various stages of development and learning.
+Here is a link to the [GitHub repo](https://github.com/TimoCodez/awesome-repos-and-resources)

 ## About This Project